OHIF/Viewers/docs/latest/essentials/getting-started.md

 #### Troubleshooting
 * If you receive a *"No Studies Found"* message and do not see your studies, try changing the Study Date filters to a wider range.
 * If you see a 'Loading' message which never resolves, check your browser JavaScript console inside the Developer Tools to identify any errors.
+* If you receive `exit code 137`, increase the amount of memory available to your docker instances.
-* If you see any errors in your server console, check the [Troubleshooting](../troubleshooting.md) page for more in depth advice.
+* If you see any errors in your server console, check the [Troubleshooting](./troubleshooting.md) page for more in depth advice.